 Your grade will depend largely on completion of the weekly lab sessions.
 These projects will comprise 50% of your grade.
-The remainder of your grade will come from pop quizzes (10%), homework assignments (20%), the midterm exam (10%), and the final exam (10%).
+The remainder of your grade will come from homework assignments (20%), pop quizzes (10%), the midterm exam (10%), and the final exam (10%).